BlinkTagInc/node-gtfs/README.md

     //Example
     node ./lib/download.js san-francisco-municipal-transportation-agency ac-transit

-To keep schedules up to date, you might want to schedule this to be daily.
+To keep schedules up to date, you might want to schedule this to occur once per day.

+##Example

+There is an example web app that creates some endpoints and has a simple frontend for viewing transit data.
+It is in examples/express.
+You could load the example site with:

+    node ./examples/express/index.js

-###To use the APIs
+###Example APIs

     node index.js